 As an introvert, there is one topic that gets Wilson to jump out of his shell, the topic of personal finance.
 How do we look at, how do we manage it, what isn’t being said about it that should be.

-Wilson has an MBA from Duke University Fuqua School of Business and is a financial coach and CFEI, Certified Financial Education Instructor by the National Financial Educators Council.
+Wilson has an MBA from Duke University Fuqua School of Business and is a financial coach and Accredited Financial Counselor® by the Association for Financial Counseling and Planning Education®.
 But what he is most known for is taking the complexity and frustration out of money management and making it simple enough that anyone can understand it and modify their behavior to keep it!

 "Many of us are making the same mistakes as lotto winners, celebrities and athletes who go broke… we just do it with less zeros."